Who is responsible for painting – landlord or tenant?

 Can a landlord charge a tenant for painting?

 If the tenant causes damage that requires repainting, this is usually their responsibility, reinforcing the idea that a landlord CAN charge a tenant for painting under certain conditions.
-So, in some cases, yes.
+So, in some cases, yes, landlords can charge a tenant for painting.

 If a tenant causes damage to the walls beyond normal wear and tear – such as painting without permission or leaving large stains or holes – then the tenant may be responsible for covering the cost of repainting or repair work.
 The tenant might also be liable if they fail to return the property to its original decorative condition at the end of the tenancy.